 Take care to heat the whole pipe, not just a portion of it.
 If you notice a frozen section in an upper story of your home, there's a chance that a leak could travel into the rooms below.
 So, turn up the heat along the entire length of the pipe, going all the way to the basement if you have one.

-Take plenty of precaution during this process and never leave appliances such as space heaters or heat lamps unattended.
+Take plenty of precautions during this process and never leave appliances such as space heaters or heat lamps unattended.
 They should also be used with plenty of distance between them and the affected pipes.
 In the event that a frozen section bursts and water spills out, it should not be able to reach the device in question.

 If Your Pipes Have Burst

-While a hair dryer can help prevent frozen pipes from bursting, there's a chance they've already done so.
+While a hairdryer can help prevent frozen pipes from bursting, there's a chance they've already done so.
 If this is the case, find your home's main water shutoff valve immediately.
 You need to turn off the water to prevent further damage from occurring.

 Leaving the faucets themselves turned to the "on" position, contact your plumber to take it from there.
-While they're on the way, now is the time to take action against water damage and mold buildup.
+While they're on the way, now is the time to take action against water damage and mould buildup.

 Use a wet/dry vacuum to suck up as much water as possible.
 You can also use towels, sponges, and mops.
-Remember that mold loves a moist environment and even if it looks as though you've gotten most of the liquid up, the spores can still breed in the damp residue.
+Remember that mould loves a moist environment and even if it looks as though you've gotten most of the liquid up, the spores can still breed in the damp residue.

-Hook up a dehumidifier to create as dry and arid an environment as possible to prevent the growth and spread of mold and mildew.
+Hook up a dehumidifier to create as dry and arid an environment as possible to prevent the growth and spread of mould and mildew.
 If the mess is substantial enough, you may also need to contact your insurance agent to see about filing a claim to help take care of some of the damage.
 If this is the case, take photos of any damage to serve as evidence.